cinarkaan/Rumaroll-Unity3d--/README.md

 <p>The cube that is colorful is to reach out evacuation point by rolling on the tile that matches with it's bottom face colors.
 Each new stage means more extended platform.</p>

+<h1>How To Play</h1>

+<p>As you can see , The buttons are placed on the screen of both left and right.
+You are able to manage by pressing move or another things about ui in here.To turn another point view , you are slightly slide your finger either from left to right or from right to left.
+This makes to be able to seen another point view towards to cube. </p>

 <h2>MAIN MENU</h2>

  <img src="./SS/Main.png">